 Smear test / PAP smear with HPV testing

-Cervical screening can feel a little daunting — especially if it’s your first time, or it’s been a while.
-But this simple test could be lifesaving, detecting early changes that may prevent cervical cancer before it starts.
+Cervical screening can be a bit scary — especially if it’s your first time or it’s been a while.
+But this simple test could be life saving, detecting early changes that may prevent cervical cancer before it starts.

-Smear tests and HPV testing are crucial in assessing cervical cancer risk, helping to identify and manage potential issues early on.
+Smear tests and HPV testing are key to assessing cervical cancer risk, identifying and managing potential issues early on.

-At Happiher, we provide private smear tests in London with comfort, clarity, and compassion.
-Whether you’re due for your routine test or want faster access to screening, we’re here to make the process easy, respectful, and informative.
+At Happiher, we offer private smear tests in London with comfort, clarity and compassion.
+Whether you’re due for your routine test or want faster access to screening, we’re here to make the process easy, respectful and informative.

-The cervical screening programme is a cornerstone in the fight against cervical cancer, a disease that impacts thousands of women globally.
-Cervical cancer is primarily caused by the human papillomavirus (HPV), a widespread virus that can lead to abnormal cell changes in the cervix.
-This programme includes a series of essential screening tests, such as the HPV test and the Pap test, designed to detect these abnormal cell changes early on.
-By participating in the cervical screening programme, women can significantly reduce their risk of developing cervical cancer.
-Early detection through these tests ensures that any abnormal cell changes are identified and treated promptly, providing a crucial line of defense against the progression of cervical cancer.
+The cervical screening programme is the backbone of the fight against cervical cancer, a disease that affects thousands of women worldwide.
+Cervical cancer is caused by the human papillomavirus (HPV), a common virus that can cause abnormal cell changes in the cervix.
+This programme includes a series of important screening tests, including the HPV test and the Pap test, to detect these abnormal cell changes early.
+By participating in the cervical screening programme women can reduce their risk of cervical cancer by a huge amount.
+Early detection through these tests means any abnormal cell changes are identified and treated quickly, a vital line of defence against cervical cancer.

 Benefits of Cervical Screening

-Cervical screening offers numerous benefits, foremost among them being the early detection of abnormal cervical cells, which is key to preventing cervical cancer.
-Regular screening tests can identify high-risk HPV types, enabling timely treatment and reducing the likelihood of cervical cancer development.
-Additionally, cervical screening provides women with peace of mind, knowing they are actively taking steps to safeguard their health.
-The programme is designed for convenience and accessibility, with screening tests typically taking only a few minutes to complete.
-By staying informed about cervical health and participating in regular screening tests, women can take control of their health and significantly lower their risk of developing cervical cancer.
+Cervical screening has many benefits, first and foremost early detection of abnormal cervical cells which is key to preventing cervical cancer.
+Regular screening tests can detect high risk HPV types, so treatment can be done quickly and cervical cancer development is reduced.
+Cervical screening also gives women peace of mind knowing they are taking care of their health.
+The programme is designed to be convenient and accessible, tests take only a few minutes to do.
+By being informed about cervical health and screening tests women can take control of their health and reduce their risk of cervical cancer by a lot.

-However, persistent infection with high-risk types of HPV can sometimes lead to abnormal cell changes that may develop into cervical cancer if left untreated.
-Understanding whether an HPV infection is active or dormant is crucial, as it affects screening recommendations and potential follow-up care related to cervical cancer risk.
+However, persistent infection with high risk types of HPV can sometimes cause abnormal cell changes that may develop into cervical cancer if left untreated.
+Knowing if an HPV infection is active or dormant is key as it affects screening recommendations and follow up care for cervical cancer risk.

 That’s why HPV testing is now the first step in cervical screening.